AdobeDocs/experience-manager-65.en/help/communities/configure-scoring.md

 ### Example Setup {#example-setup}

-The screen shots of repository data come from setting up scoring and badging for a forum on two different AEM sites :
+The screenshots of repository data come from setting up scoring and badging for a forum on two different AEM sites :

 1. An AEM site *with* a unique id (community site created using wizard) :